lh3/ropebwt2/README.md

 to its index in the input.
 This array is usually not compressible unless the input is sorted.

+RopeBWT2 is developed for indexing hundreds of billions of symbols.
+It has been carefully optimized for both speed and memory usage.
+On an old machine with 2.3GHz Opteron 8376 CPUs, ropeBWT2 is able to index 2.4 billion 101bp reads in 30 wall-clock hours with peak memory ~45GB.

 ##Methods Overview

 ###Run-length encoding